 As identified above, a secondary common capital needs issue is the disproportionate value between shareholders related to work ethic or knowledge.
 Easy solutions include adjustments to the affected parties’ compensation package or adding additional benefits.
 For the drafter of the clause, look for independent mechanisms to measure and evaluate the monetary discrepancy.
 Use non stock tools to alleviate the discrepancy.

 There are several drawbacks to many clauses and a well drafted Capitalization Clause will prevent shareholder disagreements in the future.
-The best tool is to use the unanimous decision requirement but I caution the writer that this may be more of a problem than a solution.
+The best tool is to use the unanimous decision requirement but caution is needed.
+This may be more of a problem than a solution.
 It would be best to identify the most likely issues and use independent means of measurement and valuation to compensate those shareholders affected by the drawback.
 Act on Knowledge.